material-motion/material-motion/specifications/plans/TimelineTween.md

     TransitionDirector Slide {
       func setUp() {
-        let shiftUp = TimelineTween("position", timeline: timeline, back: bottomEdge, fore: topEdge) addPlan(shiftUp, to: forwardElement)
+        let shiftUp = TweenBetween("position", timeline: timeline, back: bottomEdge, fore: topEdge) addPlan(shiftUp, to: forwardElement)
       }
     }

 ## Performer considerations

-A TimelineTweenPerformer is expected to generate Tween plans for the timeline's initial direction.
+A TweenBetweenPerformer is expected to generate Tween plans for the timeline's initial direction.

 If `segment.length == 1` then the performer should emit a [`Tween`](Tween.md) plan.